whage/thesis/thesis.md

 it allowed me to change parts of the program and be confident that I didn't break it.
 It felt like a much more pleasant way of writing software than I had done before so I became more and more interested in the possibilities of static checking and type systems.
-I started wondering what else was out there that could boost programmer productivity and software quality even further.
+I started wondering what else was out there that could increase programmer productivity and software quality even further.
 This is how I chose type systems as the topic of my thesis.

 My goal with this thesis is to gain a more fundamental understanding of programming languages, the structures and algorithms behind them.
 First, I'll survey the history and theoretical background of type systems.
-I'll look at how type systems evolved, and how they could be categorized.
+I'll look at how type systems evolved, and how they can be categorized.
 I'll compare the type systems of widely used programming languages and will try to give an overview of the possibilites of recent advances in type systems and programming language design.